 Just about then the fish was ready, and I added it to my plate and a bit of Diana Sauce for dipping, as I prefer that to regular ketchup.
 I also had to have a bit of salt, cause without it the taste just isn’t as good .
 Horrible for my diet, but hey, this was a one-time dish in memory of a happy period of my life.

-On my trip to the British Isles in 2014, I had done Charlie’s family history and hunted for his family’s graves in Torquay, England where he was raised.
+On my trip to the British Isles in 2014, I had researched Charlie’s family history and hunted for his family’s graves in Torquay, England where he was raised.
 He had died in Ontario when I was about 17.
-Torquay was also the summer home of Agatha Christie and family.
+Torquay was also the summer home of Agatha Christie and family, my favourite authoress.
+I also got on a local bus and let it take me around the community.
+That is always an interesting way to see a place.

 Memories become more and more important as you age, I discovered.
 I was challenged recently to think, What gives me joy?